-Where you choose to study should ideally be close to where you are living, as you will likely be attending classes five days a week, and traffic in Bogotá is no joke!
+Where you choose to study should ideally be close to where you are living, as you may be attending classes five days a week, and traffic in Bogotá is no joke!
 I will also say that your experience of Spanish lessons (as with any subject) will often depend on the teacher you get.
-For this reason many students end up going private, with a teacher recommended to them.
-This often also affords greater flexibility, and some teachers will come to you.
-As I said, if you’d like recommendations for private teachers, get in touch!
+For this reason, many students end up going private, with a teacher recommended to them.
+This often also affords greater flexibility, as some teachers will come to you.

 Nueva Lengua offers Spanish courses in Bogotá, Medellín and Cartagena.
 They offer a wide range of Spanish courses combined with other activities that you might be interested in, such as Spanish with Dance, Volunteering, Music and even Scuba-diving! (but not all activities are available at all locations 🙂 )